andrewistiny/intro-to-aws/README.md

 # AWS and Serverless
-[Advanced] - Setting up AWS accounts and Serverless Framework
+[Advanced] - AWS Intro, Set up AWS and Serverless, Lambda, API Gateway

 ## What is AWS?
 Amazon Web Services(AWS) is a platform of cloud computing which provides a simple way to access servers, storage, databases and a broad set of applications.
 We are basically renting out AWS servers to host our application instead of having to maintain our own.
 There are many type of services in AWS, each performing a specific functionality.